Higher Chern classes in Iwasawa theory: Some conjectures in Iwasawa theory

 One can construct examples of $\zp^r$-extensions $K$ of a suitably chosen number field $F$ such that the unramified Iwasawa module $X$ over $K$ has the ideal $(p)$ in its support as a $\zp\ps{\Gal(K/F)}$-module.
 Such examples can be constructed by imitating Iwasawa's construction of $\zp$-extensions with positive $\mu$-invariant.
 This was pointed out to us by T. Kataoka.
 Such a construction can be done for any positive $r$.
 However, if one adds the assumption that $K$ contain the cyclotomic $\zp$-extension of $F$, and $r > 1$, then we actually know of no examples where $X$ is demonstrably not pseudo-null.

-Some evidence for Conjecture \ref{con:Ralph} has been given in various special cases.
-For instance, in \cite{minardithesis}, Minardi verifies Conjecture \ref{con:Ralph} when $E$ is an imaginary quadratic field and $p$ is a prime not dividing the class number of $E$, and also for many imaginary quadratic fields $E$ when $p=3$ and does divide the class number.
-In \cite{hubbardthesis}, Hubbard verifies the conjecture when $p=3$ for a number of biquadratic fields $E$.
-In \cite{sh-unram}, Sharifi gave a criterion for Conjecture \ref{con:Ralph} to hold for $\Q(\mu_p)$.
-By a result of Fukaya-Kato \cite[Theorem 7.2.8]{FKConj} on a conjecture of McCallum-Sharifi and related computations in \cite{mcs}, the condition holds for $E =\Q(\mu_p)$ for all $p < 25000$.
-The results of \cite{sh-unram} suggest that $X$ should have an annihilator of very high codimension for $E = \Q(\mu_p)$.
+Assume that $K$ is a $\Z^r_p$-extension of $F$ with $r \ge 1$ such that $K$ contains all $p$-power roots of unity and, therefore, the cyclotomic $\zp$-extension of $F$.
+The class group $\Cl(K)$ is defined as the direct limit under the obvious maps of the ideal class groups of the finite extensions of $F$ contained in $K$.
+The assertion that $X$ is pseudo-null as a $\Lambda$-module should conjecturally be equivalent to the assertion that the $p$-primary subgroup $\Cl(K)_p$ of $\Cl(K)$ is actually trivial.
+We sketch an argument just in one direction.
+One can show that if $X$ is pseudo-null, then so is $\Hom( \Cl(K)_p, \qp/\zp)$, the Pontryagin dual of $\Cl(K)_p$.
+One then employs a standard Kummer theory argument to show that $\Hom( \Cl(K)_p, \mu_{p^{\infty}})=\Hom( \Cl(K)_p, \qp/\zp)(1)$ is isomorphic to a $\Lambda$-submodule of $\mf{X} = \Gal(M/K)$, where $M$ denotes the maximal abelian pro-$p$ extension of $K$ unramified outside the primes above $p$, which we call the unramified outside $p$ Iwasawa module over $K$.
+One can then use the result that $\mf{X}$ has no nontrivial pseudo-null $\Lambda$-submodules.
+That result is a consequence of the fact that $\mf{X}$ has rank $r_2(F)$ as a $\Lambda$-module known as the {\em weak Leopoldt conjecture} for $K/F$, which is satisfied because $K$ contains the cyclotomic $\zp$-extension of $F$.
+(See \cite[Th\'eoreme 3.1]{nguyen} or \cite[Proposition 5]{Gr78}.)
+For a partial result in the converse direction, see \cite[Th\'eoreme 5.1]{nv}.

-Assume that $K$ is a $\Z^r_p$-extension of a number field $F$, that $K$ contains $\mu_{p^{\infty}}$, and that $r \ge 2$.
-One can define the class group $\Cl(K)$ to be the direct limit (under the obvious maps) of the ideal class groups of all the finite extensions of $F$ contained in $K$.
-The assertion that $X$ is pseudo-null as a $\Lambda$-module turns out to be equivalent to the assertion that the $p$-primary subgroup of $\Cl(K)$ is actually trivial.
-This is proved by a Kummer theory argument by first showing that $\Hom( \Cl(K), \mu_{p^{\infty}})$ is isomorphic to a $\Lambda$-submodule of $\mf{X} = \Gal(M/K)$, where $M$ denotes the maximal abelian pro-$p$ extension of $K$ unramified outside the primes above $p$, which we call the unramified outside $p$ Iwasawa module over $K$.
-One then uses the result that $\mf{X}$ has no nontrivial pseudo-null $\Lambda$-submodules \cite{Gr78}.
 If one assumes in addition that the decomposition subgroups of $\Gamma=\Gal(K/F)$ for primes above $p$ are of $\zp$-rank at least $2$, then the assertion that $X$ is pseudo-null is equivalent to the assertion that $\mf{X}$ is torsion-free as a $\Lambda$-module.
-(Its $\La$-rank is known to be $r_2(F)$ and so is positive.)
-Proofs of these equivalences can be found in \cite{lannuzelnguyen}.
+This equivalence follows from \cite[Proposition 3.6]{lannuzelnguyen} (see also Remark \ref{secondproof}).
+The result in \cite{lannuzelnguyen} is stated in terms of the pseudo-nullity of a certain quotient $X'$ of $X$, namely $X'=\mathrm{Gal}(L'/K)$, where $L'$ is the maximal unramified abelian pro-$p$ extension of $K$ in which all the primes of $K$ lying over $p$ split completely.
+However, the kernel of the map $X \to X'$ is pseudo-null under our assumption on the decomposition subgroups by Lemma \ref{unramsplit} below.
+It follows that $X$ is pseudo-null if and only if $X'$ is pseudo-null.